Script structure

 Computer

-The bot moves to the Computer
+The bot moves to the Computer state when the /computer intent is triggered.

 state: Computer